 - 2 tsp. active dry yeast or instant yeast

-- 3 tbsp. soften butter let butter soften in room temperature
+- 3 tbsp. vegetable shortening or soften butter (let butter soften in room temperature)

 - 1/4 tsp. salt